 As you may have already realized, we are big on weekend getaways around here.
-It doesn’t matter what season–give us a long weekend and we’re happy as traveling clams.
+It doesn’t matter what season!
+Give us a long weekend and we’re happy as traveling clams.
 The latest addition to my long list of NYC-friendly destinations?
-Montreal.
+An autumn getaway in Montreal.

 Back in July when I started to eagerly anticipate autumn (normal), the hubs and I decided to book our first fall getaway of the season.
 Come mid-September, we would fly up to Montreal to celebrate our second anniversary.
 Sure, it’s still fairly warm in New York in mid-September, but those Canucks hunker down for winter on, like, November 1st, right?
 Wrong.